ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 In case of a conflict, the lowest entity level in the hierarchy is prioritized.
 E.g. when there is a height value in a species and in a variety, variety wins.

-Plant relations(e.g. like, dislike, etc.) should be implemented using separate many-to-many tables.
-This is because the relations are not part of the plant entity, but rather a property of the relationship between two plants.

 2. Metatables for parent entities i.e. genus, subfamily, family

 Metatables are independent tables that contain information about the parent entities.
 E.g. genus table will contain information about the genus, while the data of plants of that genus will be stored in the `plant_detail` table.

+3. Relations between plants

+Plant relations(e.g. like, dislike, etc.) should be implemented using separate many-to-many table.

 ## Rationale